tjtanjin/simple-media-converter/README.md

 $ mkdir input_media
 $ mkdir output_media
 ```
-* Then, add a `.env` file containing the supported video/image types.
+* Then, add a `.env` file containing the supported output video/image types.
 An example is shown below:
 ```
-# supported video types
+# supported output video types
 VIDEO_TYPES=["gif", "avi", "webm", "mp4", "flv", "mov", "mkv"]

-# supported image types
+# supported output image types
 IMAGE_TYPES=["png", "jpg", "tiff", "webp", "pdf", "ico"]
 ```
 * Finally, from the base directory of the project, execute the following command and the terminal should print "running..." if everything has been setup correctly!